-The SAHS dataset consisted of the blood glucose and insulin values recorded at baseline, 30, 60 and 120 minute intervals.
-According to the follow-up classification made using the current standard of care [\cite{rapid_rise_1984_stern}], the distributions of these values are shown in Fig. 1.
+The data used in this study consists of the blood glucose and insulin concentrations sampled at baseline, and at 30, 60 and 120 minute thereafter.
+The individuals are labeled at the SAHS follow-up using the current standard of care [\cite{rapid_rise_1984_stern}].
+Fig. 1 shows the distributions of the data used in this study.